 \section{Testing NORi on a large-scale, centennial double-gyre simulation}

-To test NORi's skill in large-scale simulations, an idealized double-gyre simulation is set up that includes many key components of realistic ocean simulations.
+It is difficult to make statements about the numerical stability of neural network-based parameterizations based only on single-column simulations, since the lateral effects of advection and feedbacks between different columns are missing.
+To test NORi's numerical stability in large-scale simulations, an idealized double-gyre simulation is set up that includes many key components of realistic ocean simulations.
+This test is not intended to be an evaluation of NORi's predictive skill in realistic ocean simulations, since there is no ``ground truth'' in a double-gyre setup.
+Evaluating NORi's skill in large-scale settings would require global/regional ocean simulations and reliable observations to compare against, which is beyond the scope of this work.

 Implementing NORi in Oceananigans.jl was straightforward; it is only necessary to set up input and output fields for neural network inference, as the neural network package Lux.jl easily integrates into Oceananigans.jl without the need for intermediate wrappers.
 NORi works flexibly with both CPU and GPU backends in Oceananigans.jl, allowing us to take advantage of hardware acceleration for large-scale simulations.